FrankieSlinn/comedy/README.md

 Technically, a key challenge was deleting selected items.
 Originally the setState hook parameters were set up in the child which caused a number of issues.
 A key learning was that the setState should be defined at a parent level and that a setState is the only way to provide information from a parent to a child.
 With this knowledge the delete selected items functionality could be implemented.

 The deployment was also challenging.
-Instructions for deploying React with Github were followed but the issue remained.
+Instructions for deploying React with GitHub were followed but the issue remained.
 An issue with running React on the localhost has been ongoing which made progress.
 Although a workaround was used this slowed down progress with React.
 Hopefully at the time of you reading this the deployment link will work!

 Also, when I work on the sofa my cat has a bad habit of walking over the keyboard.
 He didn't add any value to the code and I ended up having to undo a fair bit of damage.